openplans/openblock-old/docs/install/configuration.rst

 Choosing Your Map Base Layer
 ============================

-In your settings file, you have a couple of options for what you want to use for your map base layer - the tiled images that give your map street lines, geographic features, place names, etc.
+If you don't like the look of OpenBlock's default maps, you have many options for your *base layer* - the tiled images that give your map its street lines, geographic features, place names, etc.

 Default: OpenStreetMap tiles hosted by OpenGeo
 ----------------------------------------------